Masterofnoothing/DockWeb/README.md

 - [DawnInternet](https://www.dawninternet.com/) *sufx302h use this code pretty please*
 - [NodePay](https://app.nodepay.ai/register?ref=EHEzbYy5vbpP2cj) *(Coming Soon)*
 - [Teno](https://bit.ly/teneo-community-node)*S7erg use this code pretty please*

 ---

 ## **Deployment Guide** 🚀

 To deploy DockWeb with the appropriate credentials, set the required environment variables.
-Replace `<your_email>` and `<your_password>` with the credentials associated with the respective extensions.
-If the same credentials apply to all extensions, use `ALL_EMAIL` and `ALL_PASS`:
+You can specify credentials for all extensions at once using `ALL_EMAIL` and `ALL_PASS`, or define them individually as needed.

 ### **Basic Command (Beginner Friendly)**
 ```bash